Metric-Void/South-Asia-Language_study/lang_sys/indo.rst

 The Indo-Aryan branch
 ---------------------
-Indo-Aryan languages are mostly related to Iranian languages to the west, and are colelctively called *Indo-Iranian* family, a major branch of *Indo_European* Family.
+Indo-Aryan languages are mostly related to Iranian languages to the west, and are colelctively called *Indo-Iranian* family, a major branch of *Indo-European* Family.
 They have similar features to Greek, but are more likely to be common innovations, rather than preserved features from the Indo-European dispersal.

 History
 ~~~~~~~
 Indo-Aryan and Iranian speakers splitted no later than 2000 B.C.
 Rather than the geological distribution nowadays, it was a north/south division rather than a east/west one.
 The southern branch was Proto-Aryans, moving south via Central Asia, reaching south asia.
 They entered northwest India through Afghanistan and Bactria.
 The Bactria part is then occupied by Proto-Iranians.

 References
 ----------